stratdev3/SimpleW/readme.md

 Open your browser to `http://localhost:2015/` :
 - your browser will connect to websocket and show logs connections
-- test sur two buttons from the browser to send a websocket message to server.
+- click the two buttons from the browser to send a websocket message to server.
 - see logs in both side.

 Note : use `Session.SendText()` will response to the websocket client.